-NFL owners to vote on Raiders' move to Las Vegas
+NFL owners expected to OK Raiders' move to Las Vegas

-NFL owners could vote as early as Monday on whether the Raiders can move from Oakland to Las Vegas.
+NFL owners are expected to vote Monday to approve the Raiders' move from Oakland to Las Vegas, two sources familiar with the matter tell CNNMoney.

 The move has been anticipated for months.
 The Raiders received about $750 million from Nevada taxpayers last year to build a stadium in Las Vegas, and team owner Mark Davis is putting up $500 million.
 Bank of America has committed to financing the rest.